AARNet/Introduction_to_Jupyter_notebooks/_episodes/01_Introduction.md

 Jupyter Notebooks have exploded in popularity over the past couple of years, now supporting additional languages and being used by more and more people from different disciplines.

-### Activity
+>### Activity
+>

-In pairs, talk about the language used in the introductions.
+>In pairs, talk about the language used in the introductions.
 Are you familiar with these terms?
 What are the words that trip you up?
 Think of a way to remember what that word means in this context that might help others understand it better.
 How could you re-write some of the introductory text above to make it easier to understand?
+>

-Add your definitions to some of the terms we'll be using in today's workshop Etherpad, and remember to keep adding them as we go.
+>Add your definitions to some of the terms we'll be using in today's workshop Etherpad, and remember to keep adding them as we go.
 This will be a useful resource for us all later!
+>

- - Computational notebook
+> - Computational notebook
- - Literate programming
+> - Literate programming
- - Code
+> - Code
- - Rich text
+> - Rich text
- - Open-source
+> - Open-source
- - Computational output
+> - Computational output
- - Documentation
+> - Documentation
- - Cell
+> - Cell
- - Kernel
+> - Kernel
- - Markdown
+> - Markdown
- - Command line
+> - Command line
- - Vector
+> - Vector
- - Array
+> - Array
+{: .challenge}